ClementsWayne/devops-skills-test/README.md

 # Linux
-* What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format?
+* What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format? du -sh *
-* How would you add a DNS server to a network interface in Linux?
+* How would you add a DNS server to a network interface in Linux? vi /etc/network/interfaces add the follwing line: dns-nameservers <DNS configs> <dns configs>
-* If the DNS server you've just added is not reachable, how can you get any particular hostname to resolve locally?
+* If the DNS server you've just added is not reachable, how can you get any particular hostname to resolve locally? cat /etc/hosts
-* How would you check for SELinux related errors?
+* How would you check for SELinux related errors? tail -f /var/log/messages tail -f var/log/audit/audit
 * Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group".
+Add new physical disk.
+Boot.
+# pvscan.
+This will show you the current physical volumes.
+# fdisk /dev/sdb.
+Add the disk to your machine as a primary partition. ...
+# pvcreate /dev/sdb1.
+This creates a new physical LVM volume on our new disk.
+# vgextend VolGroup00 /dev/sdb1. ...
+# pvscan. ...
+# lvextend -L+40G /dev/VolGroup00/docker.

 * In the root of this repository, create a Bash script called "listit.sh", when executed, this script must do the following (in order):
     * Create a file called directories.list that contains the directory names only of the current directory.
     * Add a line at the beginning of the directories.list file that reads "line one's line".